marianagrana2/marianagrana2/README.md

 🔭 I’m currently searching for a job as a **Java Backend Developer Junior**.

-I'am a Java Backend Developer from Mexico 🇲🇽.
+I'm a Java Backend Developer from Mexico 🇲🇽.

 I am a creative person with a strong interest in a career change towards a Java BackendDeveloper.
 Previously I was at GCG Geofísica and I have completed my bachelor’s degree in International Business.